mribeirodantas/NextflowSnippets/snippets/grouptuple_sort_metamap.md

 [[id:testB, end:2, chunk:1, total_chunks:2], /home/user/nf/work/ff/4b8ebb5a54d0532ef10a61d1642196/testB_2.1.fastq]
 ```

-Based on the example above, you want to group these elemnets by the `id` and
+Based on the example above, you want to group these elements by the `id` and
 `chunk`, and then sort by `end`.
 You're probably aware of the `groupTuple`
 channel operator that.. groups tuples 😬.
 It also has a `sort` option (Read
 more about the operator [here](https://github.com/nextflow-io/nextflow/blob/master/docs/operator.md#grouptuple)).